EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

- thirteen trophic resources (Figure 3) in which the order of importance according to the number of mentions is microfauna \> springtails \> mites \> saprophytic fungi \> invertebrate eggs \> enchytraeids \> larvae of invertebrates that accumulate 82.3%.
+ thirteen trophic resources (Figure 3) in which the order of importance according to the number of mentions is microfauna \> springtails \> mites \> saprophytic fungi \> invertebrate eggs \> enchytraeids \> larvae of invertebrates that accumulate 82.3 percent.
 For this empirical method, the main resources correspond to typical resources of predatory animals except for saprophytic fungi, the main taxa mentioned is Mesostigmata.
 The stacked bars (Figure 3) show the different proportions in which the methods provide evidence of the use of a resource, if the contribution of each method is considered according to the number of citations in the bibliography, they are counted in decreasing order: direct observations (706 records) > intestinal content (639) > isotopes (591) > laboratory tests (503) > enzymes (178) > food preference tests (131 records).